martinsbash/claude-skills/README.md

 # claude-skills

-A small library of composable skills for Claude Code and Claude agents, focused on reliability, self-correction, advanced chain of thought, and working productively across long sessions.
+A library of composable skills for Claude Code and Claude agents, focused on reliability, self-correction, advanced chain of thought, and working productively across long sessions.

 Each skill is a self-contained Markdown file (`SKILL.md`) that Claude activates automatically when the conversation matches its triggers.
 Skills can be used individually or composed.